Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

 The Muonium-Antimuonium Conversion Spectrometer (MACS) at PSI adopted a similar scheme~\cite{Willmann:1998gd}.
 A silica powder target was surrounded by a magnetic spectrometer consisting of five layers of multi-wire proportional chambers (MWPCs) and plastic scintillators to measure the Michel electron tracks.
 The positron transport system included an electrostatic separator and collimators to suppress the background level.
 At the end of the transport line, an MCP detector with an MgO coated carbon foil in front was used to enhance the detection efficiency for low-energy positrons.
 In addition, MACS designed a CsI calorimeter to detect back-to-back 0.511 MeV gamma rays produced by positron annihilation on the MCP, providing further coincidence of positron events.
 In 1999, MACS reported the updated upper limit of the coupling, which is $G_{\text{M}\overline{\text{M}}}<3.0\times10^{-3}G_{F}$, corresponding to a conversion probability of $P_{\text{M}\overline{\text{M}}}<8.3\times10^{-11}$ (90\% C.L.)~\cite{Willmann:1998gd}.
 This result remains the most stringent constraint on the $\text{M}-\overline{\text{M}}$ conversion currently.

-Taking advantage of the rapid development of particle detection techniques and the construction of muon beams in China, Jian Tang \textit{et al.} have proposed a new experiment aiming to search for the $\text{M}-\overline{\text{M}}$ conversion with a higher sensitivity, known as the Muonium-to-Antimuonium Conversion Experiment (MACE)~\cite{Bai:2022sxq,Zhao:2024qjb,Bai:2024skk,An:2025lws}.
-The conceptual design of the detector system is as described in \cref{fig:mace}.
+Taking advantage of the rapid development of particle detection techniques and the construction of muon beams in China, Jian Tang \textit{et al.} have proposed a new experiment aiming to search for the $\text{M}-\overline{\text{M}}$ conversion with a higher sensitivity, known as the Muonium-to-Antimuonium Conversion Experiment (MACE)~\cite{Bai:2022sxq,Zhao:2024qjb,Bai:2024skk,An:2025lws}. \cref{fig:MACE_NP_scale} illustrates the new-physics sensitivity achieved by past experiments as well as that anticipated for the MACE project, while a general and model-independent description is provided by the Standard Model Effective Field Theory (SMEFT).
+Within this framework, $\Delta L_\ell = 2$ processes including $\text{M}-\overline{\text{M}}$ conversion are governed by the effective Lagrangian

+where $\Lambda$ is the new physics energy scale, $C^i_j$ are dimensionless Wilson coefficients parameterizing the strength of the new physics interactions, and $\mathcal{O}^i_j$ are the corresponding dimension-6 four-fermion operators involving two muons and two electrons.
+Given a measured or constrained upper limit on the conversion probability under a 0.1~T magnetic field, the accessible new physics scale is (see Ref.~\cite{Bai:2024skk} for a more comprehensive analysis)

+The conceptual design of the MACE detector system is as described in \cref{fig:mace}.
 MACE will utilize a surface muon beam with a momentum of 24 MeV/$c$ and an on-target intensity of $10^8~\mu^+$/s.
 The detector system consists of a Michel electron magnetic spectrometer (MMS), a momentum-selection positron transport system (PTS), and a positron detection system (PDS).
 In the conceptual design, subdetectors with higher precision were designed and validated by full simulation~\cite{Zhao:2024qjb,Bai:2024skk,Chen:2024jmg,Lu:2025col}.
 Particularly, a silica aerogel target is proposed to increase the muonium yield rate by a factor of 2, highly improving the statistical precision~\cite{Zhao:2023plv}.
-MACE aims to constrain the conversion probability to the $\mathcal{O}(10^{-13})$ level, which is two orders of magnitude better than the previous MACS at PSI. \cref{fig:MACE_NP_scale} illustrates the new-physics sensitivity achieved by past experiments as well as that anticipated for the MACE project.
+MACE aims to constrain the conversion probability to the $\mathcal{O}(10^{-13})$ level, which is two orders of magnitude better than the previous MACS at PSI.
 Further improvement on the sensitivity is expected to be achieved by the enhancement of muonium yield of the target and the resolution of each subdetector system.